Team2530/Documentation/docs/wiki/the-shrieking-eel.md

 ### Arm

 The arm is attached by a joint to the second stage of the elevator.
-A [[NEO Vortex]] controls that joint, with a [[MAXPlanetary Gearbox]] with a ratio of 96:1.
+A [[NEO Vortex]] controls that joint, with a [[MAXPlanetary Gearbox]] and some other gears with an overall reduction of 96:1.

 ![A CAD render of the joint connecting the arm to the elevator](../assets/images/shrieking-eel-arm-joint.png)